yuvalmGS/gigaspaces-wiki-jekyll/product_overview/xap-overview.markdown

 ## OpenSpaces

-[Product Architecture](./product-architecture.html#ProductArchitecture-OpenSpacesAPIandComponents) the primary framework for developing applications in GigaSpaces.
+Open Spaces is the primary framework for developing applications in GigaSpaces.
 Open Spaces uses Spring as a POJO-driven development infrastructure, and adds runtime and development components for developing POJO-driven EDA/SOA-based applications, and scaling them out simply across a pool of machines, without dependency on a J2EE container.

 To achieve these goals, Open Spaces adds the following components to the Spring development environment: